pedrorijo91/pedrorijo91.github.io/_posts/2016-01-05-scala-json.markdown

 ---
 layout: post

-title:  'Saving JSON responses to your model'
+title:  'Saving JSON responses to your model in Scala'
 date:   2016-01-05 20:00:00
 image:  json-logo.png